Illustration showing an overweight man cutting fat and revealing his muscle underneath.

 Tracking won’t necessarily improve your results, but it will give you a clearer idea of exactly how much you’re eating, and it will tell you exactly how to adjust your calorie intake based on the results you’re getting.
 You can combine their calorie recommendations with our programs without any issues.
 If you want to try out the app, you can use the code “b2b” to get an extended free trial.

-Calorie estimations are just estimations.
-And keep in mind that your metabolism will adapt over time.
-Just like with bulking, the important thing is to weigh yourself every week and adjust your calorie intake accordingly.
+We have a cutting calorie calculator here.
+The calculator uses the best formula for estimating calorie intake, but it’s still just an estimate.
+And even if that estimate is correct, it’s just a starting point.
+Your metabolism will adapt over time.
+The important thing is to weigh yourself every week and adjust your calorie intake.
 That’s how you coax the scale into obeying you.
 If you can do that, your results are guaranteed.

-*It’s relatively normal to lose 2–3 pounds during your first week of cutting.
-This is because you’re eating less food, there’s less food in your gut, and you’re holding onto less fluid.
+*It’s relatively normal to lose 1–4 pounds during your first week of cutting.
+You’re eating less food, there’s less food in your gut, and you’re holding onto less fluid.
 You don’t need to adjust anything yet.
-The first week is a wildcard.

 Ideal Protein Intake While Cutting